bul-ikana/bool/content/portfolio/vgcstats.md

 weight: 100
 ---

-A website that gathers statistics about the Pokémon used in official tournaments of the Pokémon Videogame Championship.
+A website that gathers statistics about Pokémon used in official tournaments of the Pokémon Videogame Championship.

 <!--more-->